tomaslin/grails-cdn-resources/README.md

 The following section describes how to do so on Amazon CloudFront.
 You would need an account for this, which you can sign up for at http://aws.amazon.com/cloudfront/

-1. Login to your Amazon AWS Console - https://console.aws.amazon.com/cloudfront/home?
+1 Login to your Amazon AWS Console - https://console.aws.amazon.com/cloudfront/home?

-2. Click on Create Distribution
+2 Click on Create Distribution

-3. Select custom Origin and enter the URL of your site.
+3 Select custom Origin and enter the URL of your site.

 ![Set custom origin](https://github.com/tomaslin/grails-cdn-resources/raw/master/docs/origin.png "specifying an origin")

-4. If you wish to map the URL to a CNAME ( ie, point to cdn.mydomain.com instead of 5kfd933kkdd.cloudfront.net ), you can specify this in the next screen.
+4 If you wish to map the URL to a CNAME ( ie, point to cdn.mydomain.com instead of 5kfd933kkdd.cloudfront.net ), you can specify this in the next screen.

-5. Review the details and click OK.
+5 Review the details and click OK.

 ![Review Details](https://github.com/tomaslin/grails-cdn-resources/raw/master/docs/details.png "Review Details")

-6. You should now see your Cloudfront distribution.
+6 You should now see your Cloudfront distribution.

 ![Distribution](https://github.com/tomaslin/grails-cdn-resources/raw/master/docs/dist.png "Distribution details")

+## A note on the url string

 You will see an url of the form jlsadf423kl24hlf.cloudfront.net .
 This will be the value that you enter in the cdnresources.url value in Config.groovy.